ArthurSudbrackIbarra/ISlash-Programming-Language/README.md

 Example programs using the ISlash language can be found inside the [programs folder](https://github.com/ArthurSudbrackIbarra/ISlash-Programming-Language/tree/main/programs).

 ## How to Use

+To test the ISlash language, follow the steps being described below:

 1. Download [Docker](https://www.docker.com/products/docker-desktop/).